-- (g) In view of the expiration of the exemption on September 24, 2022, during June 2022, the Company submitted a request according to which Shva does not constitute a restrictive arrangement between the banks that are its shareholders.
-For the sake of prudence, the Company also submitted a request for exemption from the approval of a restrictive arrangement.
-The Competition Authority requested an extension to submit its response until the end of August 2022. - (h) On April 27, 2022, the Company issued an immediate report stating that the Company is interested in examining the possibility of providing a financial information service in accordance with the Information Services Law, subject to obtaining a license and approval from the Securities Authority.
+- (g) On April 27, 2022, the Company issued an immediate report stating that the Company is interested in examining the possibility of providing a financial information service in accordance with the Information Services Law, subject to obtaining a license and approval from the Securities Authority.
 Therefore, in view of the aforesaid, the Company applied to the Competition Authority seeking an approval for engaging in this activity providing a financial information service.
 After submitting the aforementioned application, several conversations and meetings were held with the Competition Authority, including a discussion surrounding concerns and a hearing meeting in which the Company responded to all the claims and concerns raised by the Competition Authority, among other things, an extensive technological explanation as well as an explanation of the great contribution that the Company can have in the development of the open banking field.
-As of the publication date of the report, the Competition Authority's decision on the request has not yet been received. - (i) On February 27, 2022, the Company and Masav submitted an application for approval of a restrictive arrangement on terms with the consent of the Commissioner to the Competition Court.
-The Commissioner and the companies requested the court to approve under the conditions attached as an appendix to their application (the "conditions") the restrictive arrangement between the companies submitted to the court's approval on May 10, 2020, until December 31, 2029.
+As of the publication date of the report, the Competition Authority's decision on the request has not yet been received. - (h) In view of the expiration of the exemption on September 24, 2022, on June 7, 2022, the Company submitted a request according to which Shva does not constitute a restrictive arrangement between the banks that are its shareholders.
+For the sake of prudence, the Company also submitted a request for exemption from the approval of a restrictive arrangement.
+The Competition Authority requested several extensions to submit its response.
+In addition, on September 22, 2022, the Competition Authority gave the Company a commitment from the Commissioner to avoid enforcement measures according to which the Competition Authority's inspection regarding the exemption request has not yet been completed and more time is required to complete the inspections, including the completion of information by the Company and the formulation of a final version of terms.
+Therefore, the Commissioner and the Competition Authority will not take enforcement measures against the Company or the banks holding shares therein in respect of the Company's continued activities, subject to the fact that the Company will continue to operate in accordance with the conditions under which the last exemption was stipulated.
+The Company negotiates with the authority regarding its position.
+As of the report publication date, the Competition Authority's decision on the request has not yet been received.